dansmyers/Simulation/Exam_Reviews/Final_Review.md

 - Requirements for ergodicity: irreducibility, aperiodicity, positive recurrence
 - Be able to tell if a given chain satisfies those properties
 - Given a chain and a starting state distribution, calculate the probabilities of being in each possible state at the next time step
-- You **don't** need to do calculations with transition matrices, but there may be a question that asks you to relate the graph of a chain to its transition matrix.
+- You **don't** need to do multiply transition matrices, but there may be a question that asks you to relate the graph of a chain to its transition matrix.

 ### Markov chains and queues